dcdjr/password50/README.md

 #### Video Demo: [DEMO URL](https://youtu.be/RPW19hCJn6E)
 #### Description:

+> Educational project built for Harvard CS50.
+This is not intended to be used as a production password manager.

 Password50 is a secure, full stack password manager that I built for my CS50 final project.
 I wanted it to feel like something I’d actually use, not just a quick assignment.
 The app lets users register, log in, and store encrypted passwords for the different sites they use.
 Once you’re signed in, you can add new entries, edit them, delete them, change your master password, and quickly filter everything with a search bar.

 All vault entries are encrypted using Fernet symmetric encryption before they ever hit the database, and all master passwords are hashed using Werkzeug.
 The whole project combines the main things we learned in CS50 — Flask, SQL, sessions, templating, and backend security — into one clean and functional application.